-10. A party who wishes to remove a document from a Tribunal record must obtain the permission of the Tribunal.

-11. Notification may be made by any appropriate method that provides the notifier with proof that the document was delivered or sent, unless the use of a specific means of notification is required by law.
+- 10. A party who wishes to remove evidence filed in the Tribunal record must obtain the permission of the Tribunal. - 11.
+Notification may be made by any appropriate method that provides the notifier with proof that the document was delivered or sent, unless the use of a specific means of notification is required by law.